InnerSourceCommons/foundation-governance/roles/staff.md

 # Olive Cannon

 Olive is the staff member specializing in **events**.
-Olive leads in supporting all Foundation events (Gatherings, Community Calls, Summit, etc).
+Olive leads in supporting all Foundation events (Gatherings, Community Calls, etc).

 # Ciara Flanagan
 Ciara is the staff member specializing in **social media and communication**.